 For lower energies, the discrepancy is much more dramatic: $L_\mathrm{d}=6.7\ \mu$m calculated vs. $L_\mathrm{d}=31\ \mu$m measured \cite{KomakiEtAl1984} and $L_\mathrm{d} \approx 1\ \mu$m calculated vs. $L_\mathrm{d}=36\ \mu$m measured \cite{KephartEtAl1989} for electron energies $350$ MeV and $54$ MeV, respectively.

-Clearly, further theoretical and experimental investigations of the electron channeling are necessary (see also \cite{Carrigan:2009}).
-No accurate theoretical description of the electron deflection by bent crystals or the electron-based crystalline undulator is possible until an adequate and experimentally verified theoretical or numerical model of electron channeling is available.
+Clearly, further theoretical and experimental investigations of the electron channelling are necessary (see also \cite{Carrigan:2009}).
+No accurate theoretical description of the electron deflection by bent crystals or the electron-based crystalline undulator is possible until an adequate and experimentally verified theoretical or numerical model of electron channelling is available.

-To build such a model, we developed a new Monte-Carlo code that allows to simulate the particle channeling and calculate the emitted radiation.
-In contrast to other channeling codes \cite{Artru1990,Biryukov1995,Bogdanov}, our algorithm does not use the continuous potential approximation.
+To build such a model, we developed a new Monte-Carlo code that allows us to simulate the particle channelling and calculate the emitted radiation.
+In contrast to other channelling codes \cite{Artru1990,Biryukov1995,Bogdanov}, our algorithm does not use the continuous potential approximation.
 This novel feature is especially beneficial in the case of negatively charged projectiles, which channel in the vicinity of the atomic nuclei, where the continuous potential approximation becomes less accurate.

 In this paper we present the first results obtained with our code.
-We have studied the channeling of 855 MeV electrons in a straight single crystal of Silicon along three different crystallographic planes: (100), (110) and (111).
-The parameters of the simulation correspond to the conditions of the channeling experiments at Mainz Microtron (Germany) \cite{Backe2008}.
-To verify our results, we calculated the dependence of the intensity of the channeling radiation on the crystal dimension along the beam direction and compared to the experimental data.
+We have studied the channelling of 855 MeV electrons in a straight single crystal of Silicon along three different crystallographic planes: (100), (110) and (111).
+The parameters of the simulation correspond to the conditions of the channelling experiments at Mainz Microtron (Germany) \cite{Backe2008}.
+To verify our results, we calculated the dependence of the intensity of the channelling radiation on the crystal dimension along the beam direction and compared to the experimental data.